PHALANGES OF THE HAND ANATOMY

 Structure

-• Consists of body, proximal end, and distal end
+Each middle phalanx consists of a body, proximal end, and distal end.

 Features